Terms and Conditions

 - All graduate and undergraduate students and postdoctoral fellows supported through Fire & Ice awards must complete Responsible Conduct of Research (RCR) Training.
 Training is offered every semester through the UAF Office of Research Integrity, and Alaska NSF EPSCoR will also offer periodic training as needed.
 Students and postdocs must register and complete the course at the first opportunity after being awarded, preferably within one year, and their certificate of completion must be on file to be considered for continued award support.

 - The awardee must adhere to all University of Alaska and campus policies, UA Board of Regents Policy and Regulations, and the NSF Proposal and Award Policy and Procedures Guide.
 Please take special note of the University of Alaska’s Institutional policies on invention disclosure and intellectual property.

-- The awardee or a team member should be prepared to present the project during a Fire and Ice annual Meeting.
+- The awardee or a team member should be prepared to present the project during a Fire & Ice annual Meeting.
 Meetings will take place each fall from 2019-20 and each spring from 2022-23, dates to be determined.

 - Alaska NSF EPSCoR may modify, suspend, or terminate this award if: